Foreign Tax Credit Compliance Tips

-No. Charitable contributions DO NOT reduce your foreign source income.
-Do not report them on Form 1116.
+- Maybe.
+Charitable contributions generally DO NOT reduce your foreign source income.

 Foreign Tax Withheld and Income Tax Treaties

 The amount of foreign tax that qualifies as a credit is not necessarily the amount of tax withheld by the foreign country.
-If you are entitled to a reduced rate of foreign tax based on an income tax treaty between the U.S. and a foreign country, only that reduced tax qualifies for the credit.
-Include on Form 1116 line 8 ONLY the amount of creditable taxes.
-Amounts for which you are not legally liable (such as taxes in excess of the treaty rate) should be excluded from the amount reported on line 8.
+If you are entitled to a reduced rate of foreign tax based on an income tax treaty between the United States and a foreign country, only that reduced tax qualifies for the credit.
+Include on Form 1116 Part II ONLY the amount of creditable taxes.
+Amounts for which you are not legally liable (such as taxes in excess of the treaty rate) should be excluded from the amount reported in Part II.